 I teach the courses 'Theory of Politics' and 'Feminist Theory', and regularly write (essays, columns and critique) for Scandinavia's largest morning daily, Dagens Nyheter.
 I sometimes tweet, from @elsakugelberg.

-Kugelberg, Elsa and Kugelberg, Henrik (2022).
-"Public justification, gender, and the family" European Journal of Political Theory.
+(2022).
+"Public justification, gender, and the family" European Journal of Political Theory. (with H Kugelberg).